 My mother is addicted to TV home shopping.
 Are there any sites on the web that would provide some information on the diagnosis of this type of addiction?

-Just about anywhere we go these days, billboards, commercials, and on-line banners invite us to spend money on things we probably don't really need.
+Billboards, commercials, and on-line banners all invite us to spend money on things we probably don't really need.
 It would seem our society is filled with shopaholics — people shopping 'til they drop and having a great time doing it.
-While most people are able to manage their consumer impulses in a healthy way, there are many, like your mother, who are actually addicted to shopping.
+While many people are able to manage their consumer impulses in a healthy way, there are some, like your mother, who are actually addicted to shopping.

 Shopping addiction is also known as compulsive shopping, compulsive buying, or compulsive spending, and this condition also has a scientific term: oniomania.
-It has historically been overlooked as a true disorder, especially by the marketing field, although some estimate that as much as 10 percent of the population compulsively buys and overspends.
-There are still questions about whether people who shop and buy excessively are addicted to it, as one might be to alcohol, or if the behavior is a form of obsessive-compulsive disorder, or an impulse-control disorder, like binge eating disorder or kleptomania.
+It has historically been overlooked as a true disorder (it’s not currently listed as one in the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition [DSM-5]).
+Some estimate that about six to seven percent of the population compulsively buys.
+Symptoms of this behavior tend to start between the ages of 20 and 30, but often aren’t identified as compulsive buying until later.
+There are still questions about how to classify people who shop and buy excessively — whether the behavior is a form of obsessive-compulsive disorder, or an impulse-control disorder, like binge eating disorder or kleptomania.